MSW Eligibility and Prerequisite Requirements

 We are no longer taking applications for summer 2019/fall 2019 admission.
 Applications will open September 2019 for summer 2020/fall 2020 admission, with a January 10, 2020 priority deadline.

-Prepare a personal statement that includes a written assignment on a social work issue (part 1), and a self-reflection about your professional goals and contributions (parts 2A & 2B).
+Prepare a personal statement that demonstrates written communication skills and clarifies your purpose in pursuing a graduate program in social work.
+This includes addressing both a social work issue (part 1), and a self-reflection about your professional goals and contributions (parts 2A & 2B).
+Please submit one document that includes your response to both parts.

 This section of the personal statement provides an opportunity to demonstrate your written communication skills, understanding of an issue relevant to social work, ability to critically assess the dimensions of the issue and present a coherent presentation.
 Use formal citation (as needed) to support your perspective.
+Answering this part will also prompt consideration for the MSW Social Justice Mission Scholarship.
 (Maximum 1,500 words)

 A. Identify your professional goals and discuss how the MSW program at St. Catherine University, with its emphasis on critical clinical social work practice, will help you achieve those goals.
 Provide specific examples.
 (Maximum 500 words)